True Knot in Umbilical Cord

 Signs of a true knot

-Decreased fetal activity after week 37 is the most common symptom of a true knot (2).
-An abnormal or non-reassuring fetal heart rate will occur when the knot is serious enough to cause a decrease of oxygen to the baby’s brain.
+Decreased fetal activity after week 37 is the most common sign of a true knot.
+Another sign is an abnormal or non-reassuring fetal heart rate on a fetal heart monitor.
+Abnormal heart rates will occur when the knot is serious enough to cause a decrease in oxygen delivered to the baby’s brain.

-There is nothing a woman can do to prevent a true umbilical cord knot from forming (1).
+There is nothing a patient can do to prevent a true umbilical cord knot from forming.
 Doctors should monitor the baby closely if there are concerns of decreased fetal activity.

 Diagnosing a true knot

-Although an abnormal or non-reassuring heart tracing can be indicative of a true knot, an ultrasound examination is the method of choice for diagnosis of a knot (2).
+Although an abnormal or non-reassuring heart tracing can be indicative of a true knot, an ultrasound examination is the method of choice for diagnosis of a knot.
 When certain risk factors are present, such as the mother being pregnant with monoamniotic twins, it is the standard of care to test for knots prenatally.
-Specifically, four-dimensional, color Doppler and power Doppler examination are the most important modalities for assessment and diagnosis of a true knot (2).
+Specifically, four-dimensional, color Doppler and power Doppler examination are the most important modalities for assessment and diagnosis of a true knot.

 During delivery, a true knot can be diagnosed by examining the placenta and umbilical cord.

-When risk factors for a true knot are present, an ultrasound examination should be performed to determine if there is a knot (3).
-Knots do not have negative effects in the majority of cases, but in a few cases they can result in intrauterine fetal demise.
+Knots do not have negative effects in the majority of cases, but in a few cases they can result in injury to the baby or death.

 For this reason, when a baby has risk factors for a knot, more frequent ultrasounds are required.
 When a true knot is diagnosed, strict monitoring of fetal well-being is required during pregnancy and delivery.
 Often, the physician will admit the mother to the hospital for close and continuous monitoring.
 True knots can tighten at any time, especially during delivery.

-Due to the compression of the cord vessels when a knot tightens, true knots greatly increase the chances of fetal demise and hypoxic-ischemic encephalopathy (HIE) (2).
-Proper antenatal care must be administered in order to protect the baby from suffering birth injury or fetal demise (2).
+Due to the compression of the cord vessels when a knot tightens, true knots greatly increase the chances of death and hypoxic-ischemic encephalopathy (HIE).
+Proper antenatal care must be administered in order to protect the baby from suffering birth injury.
 A C-section delivery is often the safest way to deliver a baby when a true knot and fetal distress are present.
-Often, a baby must be delivered by cesarean section when a true knot is present, and if the baby is experiencing non-reassuring heart tones, an emergency C-section is usually necessary.
+If the baby is experiencing non-reassuring heart tones, an emergency C-section is usually necessary to deliver before the baby suffers HIE from not getting enough oxygen.

 Sources